-We will pay 100 per cent of the grant on execution of the grant agreement.
-You will be required to report how you spent the grant funds at the completion of the project.
+We will pay 100 per cent of the grant on completion of the project.
+We will pay this when you submit a satisfactory end of project report demonstrating you have completed outstanding obligations for the project.

 9.4.
 Tax obligations